 While most of my investment portfolio is in index funds that track the broad market performance, I’m also a huge fan of buying individual stocks and ETFs.
 But, I don’t buy blindly.
 I rely on stock investing newsletters to find ideas.

 Buying blindly (and not being a “buy and hold” investor) is what gives stock investing a bad name.
-When you invest correctly, buying individual stocks can build long-term wealth and help you (dare I say it?) beat the market!
+When you invest correctly, buying the correct individual stocks can build long-term wealth and help you (dare I say it?) beat the market!

 The Best Investing Newsletters (According to Me)